Joxit/kokai/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --tag <tag>    Create a release changelog from the first commit until this tag.
+        --ref <tag>    Create a full changelog from the first commit until this ref.
 Can be a tag, commit hash or branch

 ARGS:
     <repository>    Path to the git repository [default: .]